 In the midst of this emergency, the first CPI-supported Health Post opened its doors on November 1, 2017.
 The Health Post was established and is led by CPI local partner Prottyashi, a woman-led organization with more than 30 years of experience providing social services to communities in southern Bangladesh.

 The Health Post offers primary health care services to a population of approximately 6,000 refugees in the surrounding area.
 The Health Post provides both facility-based and outreach health services with a particular focus on pregnant women, newborns and young children.
 Open six days a week, the Health Post is led by a local female physician supported by three medical assistants.
-A team of three Community Heath Workers provide outreach services, going from house to house to map households and spread the word about the prenatal and postnatal care, malnutrition screening, and general medical services available at the Health Post.
+A team of three Community Health Workers provide outreach services, going from house to house to map households and spread the word about the prenatal and postnatal care, malnutrition screening, and general medical services available at the Health Post.

 When the Health Post first opened, Prottyashi anticipated about 30 patients per day.
 In November alone, 2,500 people visited the Health Post - nearly triple the expected patient volume.
 The most common illnesses treated in the first month include fevers of unknown origin, acute respiratory infection, diarrhea, and skin infections.
 In a worrying recent development, a diphtheria outbreak is beginning to spread through refugee communities in Cox’s Bazar.
 Twenty cases have been reported in Jamtoli in the last few days.